MaksymYakushev/Coffee-Sales-DA/README.md

    |----------|--------------|------------|-------------|--------------|------------|
    | Saturday | 324.38 | 1456.32 | 1028.20 | 1421.68 | 412.58 |
    | Sunday | 374.58 | 1487.80 | 840.08 | 1375.18 | 772.22 |

+### 2. Determining the popularity of orders for different types of coffee

+2.1 The most popular ordered coffee

+2.2 Determining the type of coffee purchased during peak time

+2.3 Percentage distribution of different types of coffee